FranklinCentralHS/AdelinesEndlessDefense/Reflections/Logan.md

 I had trubble navigating godot and geting it on the computer was tough.
 The files were never organised.

+The most dificult thing was probably staying on task, people were loud and it made it hard to focus.

 ### Suprises
 Alot of things were more dificult than expected and some things just didnt work.
 The amount of code that needed made was a lot more than i expected.
 I lost alot of work to an accidental tab closure.